How to inject a service into a component in Angular

 Best Practice Note:

-This is the same dependency injection pattern we use in CoreUI Angular components for accessing shared services and maintaining clean component architecture.
+This is the same dependency injection pattern we use throughout CoreUI Angular components for clean service integration.